testium-driver-wd

 Alias: browser.clearAndType

-Sets the value of the Element with the given cssSelector
+Sets the value of the Element with the given selector

 to value